uvaai/pdp/_schedules/99 Open/index.md

 which means your request must be sent at least 2 hours before the actual deadline.
 If you do not receive a reply in time, you should *always* still submit your current version of the assignment before the deadline, so this part can still be graded.
-Staff extension requests should be emailed to <minorai@mprog.nl>
+Staff extension requests should be emailed to <ai@proglab.nl>

 ## Passing the course